astropy/specutils/docs/getting_started.rst

 Including Uncertainties
 -----------------------

-The :class:`~specutils.spectra.Spectrum1D` class supports uncertainties, and arithmetic operations performed with :class:`~specutils.spectra.Spectrum1D` objects will propagate uncertainties.
+The :class:`~specutils.Spectrum1D` class supports uncertainties, and arithmetic operations performed with :class:`~specutils.Spectrum1D` objects will propagate uncertainties.

-Uncertainties are a special subclass of :class:`~astropy.nddata.NData`, and their propagation rules are implemented at the class level.
+Uncertainties are a special subclass of :class:`~astropy.nddata.NDData`, and their propagation rules are implemented at the class level.
 Therefore, users must specify the uncertainty type at creation time